Death by sawing: Vietnam

+Martyrdom of Augustin Huy

 On occasion, a confusion of reports may exist where, for example, performed post-mortem indignities are misinterpreted as the actual manner of execution:

 In 1839, the governor of Vietnam's Nam Định Province summoned five hundred soldiers to a banquet to pressure them into trampling upon a cross in renunciation of Christianity.
 Most of the guests complied, but three Catholic soldiers refused.
 One of the Vietnamese Martyrs, Augustin Huy, is reported by some sources to have been sawn in two.
 Others report that he was hacked to death, or cut in two.
-But, a letter from 1839, just three weeks after the execution 12 June, states that he was beheaded:
+But a letter from 1839, just three weeks after the execution 12 June, states that he was beheaded:

 I have to announce to you the death of two Tonquinese, who here shed their blood for the faith on the 12th of June, 1839.
 They were beheaded near the port of Cua-thuan-an, the principal port of Hue.
 Their bodies were first cut into five pieces and then cast into the sea.